Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings: Gecko2K: The Gecko Benchmark

+The recent DSG1K benchmark \citep{cho2023davidsonian} curates a list of prompts from existing image-text datasets\footnote{TIFA\citep{hu2023tifa}, Stanford Par.\citep{krause2017hierarchical}, Localized Narr.\citep{pont2020connecting}, CountBench \citep{paiss2023teaching}, VRD \citep{lu2016visual}, DiffusionDB \citep{wang2022diffusiondb}, MJ \citep{turc2023midjourney}, PoseScript \citep{delmas2022posescript}, Whoops \citep{bitton2023breaking}, DrawText-Creative \citep{liu2022character}.} but does not control for the coverage or complexity of a given skill.
+The authors randomly sample 100 prompts and limit the prompt length to 200 characters.
 The resulting dataset is imbalanced in terms of the distribution of skills.
 Also, as T2I models take in longer and longer prompts, the dataset will not test models on that capability.
 We take a principled approach in creating Gecko(R) by resampling from the base datasets in DSG1K for better coverage and lifting the length limit.
 After this process, there are 175 prompts longer than 200 characters and a maximum length of 570 characters.
 Also, this new dataset has better coverage over a variety of skills than the original DSG1K dataset (see \Figure{fig:dsg1k-resampled}).
-While resampling improves the distribution of skills, it has the following shortcomings.
+While resampling improves the distribution of skills, Gecko(R) has the following shortcomings.
 Due to the limitations of automatic tagging, it does not include all skills we wish to explore (\eg, language).
-It also does not include sub-skills: most text rendering prompts do not focus on numerical text, non-English phrases (\eg, Gibberish), the typography, or longer text (see \Figure{fig:text-rendering-visualisation}).
+It also does not include sub-skills: \eg, text rendering prompts do not focus on numerical text, or longer text (see \Figure{fig:text-rendering-visualisation}).
 Finally, automatic tagging can be error prone.